jfmm/snippets.frontend/README.md

 * Smooth Scroll Snippets
 * On Scroll Navigation style toggle
 * Form Validation Template Script - validation.js
+* testimonialSlide.js - jQuery script which aids with the creation of a stacked div slider with fade effects

 ##CSS
 * Normalize CSS